 The British diaspora currently stands at 4.27 million.
 Britons are scattered in different regions all across the world.
 These include investors, expats, retirees, or people running charities abroad.
 They send money back home to pay bills, invest in alternative assets, pay for shipments and much more.

-Whether or not you fall into this category, you need to understand the different ways you can send money back home, the merits and demerits of each channel, and what it takes to send the money.
-This guide has a collection of all this and other relevant information you wouldn’t want to miss.
-So, let’s dig in!
+Whether or not you fall into this category, it is important to understand the different ways you can send money back home.
+This guide has a collection of all the relevant information you need.

 Sending money to the United Kingdom is simple and easy.
 Follow these steps to get started.

 There are multiple ways to easily send and receive money in the United Kingdom but these will largely depend on the provider you decide to use.
 Below you will find everything you need to know about sending and receiving money.

 Sending money to the United Kingdom from any country in the world is not just simple, but full of options as well.
 There are two main channels you can use to send: inter-bank transfers or money transfer service providers.
 Let us look at how they stack up against each other.

 The United Kingdom has some of the biggest banks in the world.
 Banks such as HSBC, Royal Bank of Scotland, Lloyds Banking Group, Barclays, and NatWest are well-capitalised with assets running into billions of pounds.

 These and other banks in the U.K. have been the backbone of international wire transfers in and out of the country.
 The Australia-United Kingdom remittance corridor being the busiest, transfers are mostly inter-bank and involve businesses.

 Despite high transfer fees, unfavourable exchange rates, and slow transfer speeds, banks are still the people’s choice for large transfers.
 For instance, British diaspora uses inter-bank transfers for sending pension earnings to the U.K.